Have you noticed undelivered SMS messages appearing in the activity feed?

 The content of your message may be triggering the wireless carrier's junk message filters.

-While carriers generally don't share how to "beat" their filtering rules, based on recent testing and research, it appears Verizon (and others) are blocking the delivery of most messages that contain both text and URLs (web addresses) in the same message.
+While carriers generally don't share how to "beat" their filtering rules, based on recent testing and research, it appears carriers are blocking the delivery of most messages that contain both text and URLs (web addresses) in the same message.

-If you want to share links or a website, it is still possible.
+It is still possible if you want to share links or a website.
 The best chance of delivery is to separate the text content of your message from each URL you want to share.
-Sending them as stand-alone messages increase deliverability rates considerably (when separated our testing showed 100% deliverability).
-Be sure to not include the protocol (http or https) or the leading "www."
+Sending them as stand-alone messages increases deliverability rates considerably (when separated, our testing showed 100% deliverability).
+Be sure to include the entire URL, including the protocol in your message.

 “It's Eric, your admissions counselor at Fire University.
 I hope to see you at one of our upcoming admitted student events.
 Remember, I’m here to answer any questions you might have.”

 SMS messages that contain an email address ("Hi.
 I'm Eric, your admissions counselor at Fire University.
 If you have questions text me back or email email@example.com") were delivered during our most recent testing.
 However, it is Element451's recommended best practice that you avoid including an email address in your SMS as it may be read as a link by the carrier.
 You can always send it in a standalone message as noted above for links.

 This holds especially true for the first message of a conversation.
 This will maximize the delivery of the very important first touchpoint in a conversation.

 Remember, even if the carrier allows your message to be delivered, it is possible that the recipient has some form of device-level filtering enabled (they have blocked your number) which could, in turn, make your message undeliverable.
 Since device-level filtering is an affirmative setting, the vast majority of users don't have device-level filtering enabled.
 If they do, a user may have blocked receiving text messages specifically from the number associated with your Conversations451 module or from all numbers not in their contacts list.